How to Deal With ADHD Overstimulation: 5 Immediate Relief Strategies to Try

 While the strategies above offer immediate relief, reducing the overall frequency of overstimulation requires some longer-term adjustments.
 Maintaining a consistent sleep schedule supports your brain’s ability to recover from daily sensory input.
 Creating a calm home environment with soft lighting, minimal clutter, and low background noise can serve as a reliable retreat.

 Communicating your needs to the people around you also makes a difference.
 Letting colleagues, friends, or family members know what overstimulates you and what helps allows them to support you rather than adding to your stress.
-Professional support through therapy, particularly approaches like Cognitive Behavioral Therapy (CBT), can help you develop personalized coping strategies and address any co-occurring conditions like anxiety that may worsen sensory sensitivity.
+Professional support through therapy, particularly approaches like cognitive behavioral therapy (CBT), can help you develop personalized coping strategies and address any co-occurring conditions like anxiety that may worsen sensory sensitivity.

-Managing ADHD Overstimulation With Support From AMFM
+Manage ADHD Overstimulation With Support From AMFM

-At A Mission For Michael (AMFM), we recognize that ADHD rarely exists in isolation.
+At AMFM Mental Health Treatment, we recognize that ADHD rarely exists in isolation.
 Overstimulation, anxiety, emotional regulation challenges, and difficulty maintaining structure often overlap, and treating one alone is not enough.
-Our programs help adults build practical, real-world skills to manage ADHD and overall mental health effectively.

-We use CBT, DBT, and ACT alongside art therapy, equine-assisted therapy, and mindfulness.
-Residential care offers structured, 24/7 support, while outpatient and virtual options provide flexibility.
-With locations in California, Virginia, Minnesota, and Washington, we accept most insurance and offer financial guidance to improve treatment access.
-If ADHD overstimulation or co-occurring mental health challenges are disrupting your daily life, our compassionate clinical team is here to help you build the tools and confidence to move forward.
+Residential care offers structured, 24/7 support, while outpatient programs and virtual options provide flexibility.
+With locations in California, Virginia, Minnesota, and Washington, we accept most health insurance and offer financial guidance to improve treatment access.

 Yes.
 Sensory overload can activate the body’s fight-or-flight response, which may trigger symptoms that feel like anxiety or panic, including a racing heart, difficulty breathing, and a strong urge to escape.
 Managing triggers for overstimulation can help reduce the frequency and severity of these episodes.